Tesla

 Automotive

 We currently manufacture five different consumer vehicles – the Model 3, Y, S, X and Cybertruck.
 Model 3 is a four-door mid-size sedan that we designed for manufacturability with a base price for mass-market appeal.
 Model Y is a compact sport utility vehicle (“SUV”) built on the Model 3 platform with seating for up to seven adults.
 Model S is a four-door full-size sedan and Model X is a mid-size SUV with seating for up to seven adults.
 Model S and Model X feature the highest performance characteristics and longest ranges that we offer in a sedan and SUV, respectively.
-In November 2023, we entered the consumer pickup truck market with first deliveries of the Cybertruck, a full-size electric pickup truck with a stainless steel exterior that has the utility and strength of a truck while featuring the speed of a sports car.
+The Cybertruck is a full-size electric pickup truck with a stainless steel exterior that has the utility and strength of a truck while featuring the speed of a sports car.
 In 2022, we also began early production and deliveries of a commercial electric vehicle, the Tesla Semi.

-We have planned electric vehicles to address additional vehicle markets, and continue leveraging developments in our proprietary Full Self-Driving (“FSD”) (Supervised) features, including through our purpose-built Robotaxi product - Cybercab, and battery cell and other technologies.
+We have planned electric vehicles to address additional vehicle markets, and will continue leveraging developments in our proprietary Full Self-Driving (“FSD”) (Supervised) features, battery cell and other technologies.
 For purposes of this filing, use of the term “FSD (Supervised)” includes the equivalent naming convention, “FSD (Capability)” that is used in the European, Middle East and Asia-Pacific regions.
+In June 2025, we launched our Robotaxi service, an autonomous ride-hailing platform that harnesses our technology and vehicles.
+We expect this service will open access to an expanded customer base as modes of transportation evolve, and, along with products such as FSD (Supervised) subscriptions, unlock the potential to advance a service-driven business model based on AI, software and fleet-based profits.
+Our Robotaxi business currently operates with Model Y vehicles but, in time, will include Cybercab, our purpose-built autonomous vehicle.

 Energy Generation and Storage